rpgp/rpgp/docs/SECURITY_STATUS.md

 ## Security Audits

-rPGP and its RSA dependency have gotten multiple independent security audits in the past.
+rPGP and its RSA dependency received an independent security audit and a security analysis.

 ### 2024